diegomigliavacca/uploadBundle/README.md

 **INFOS**

-The UploadBundle contains two templates (named "sidebarright" and "sidebarleft") and two elements (named "UploaderForm" and "UploaderButton").
+The UploadBundle contains a template (named "sidebarright") and two elements (named "UploaderForm" and "UploaderButton").
 These elements permit to upload, view and zoom:

 - GPX tracks;